Biodegradable Shrink Wrap: The Future of Site Containment?

 Key Benefits of Biodegradable Site Containment

 Biodegradable wrap breaks down naturally instead of persisting in landfill or soil.
+This significantly lessens the burden of plastic waste on the environment.

-🌱 Better aligned with future regulation
+🌱 Better Aligned with Future Regulation

 As scrutiny on single-use plastics increases, biodegradable solutions are far better positioned to meet evolving sustainability expectations.
+They align with the growing demand for environmentally responsible materials.

-🌱 Simplifies procurement conversations
+🌱 Simplifies Procurement Conversations

-Clients increasingly want materials that reduce risk, not solutions that depend on ideal waste routing.
+Clients increasingly seek materials that reduce risk, not solutions that depend on ideal waste routing.
+For temporary protection, biodegradable shrink wrap presents a more resilient sustainability strategy.

+Recycling and biodegradation are often presented as alternatives.
+In practice, the best outcome combines both.
 Recyclable LDPE shrink wrap can reduce virgin plastic use when:

-Film is kept clean
+The film is kept clean

 Segregation works properly